← Chapter 10· | Turning Signs (Contents) | References | blog |

 The economy of the nervous system accounts for our tendency to generalize.
 We draw simplicity from the multiplicity of percepts by sorting them into types which we recognize.
 I look out my window and see a red squirrel – that is, a typical member of the species.
 I don't recognize individual squirrels unless i observe them long and carefully enough to see differences between one squirrel and another.
 Until then, the squirrel i see is just a token of a type, so i use the name of the type to refer to any of the tokens.
 Even an “individual” squirrel is a generality, relative to the (more strictly speaking) individual occasions of its appearance: it is the continuity of those appearances through spacetime that constitutes the identity of the “individual” squirrel.
 We generalize by recognizing typical situations to which we develop habitual responses.
 In pragmatic terms, the guidance system grows when we combine, separate or improvise responses to novel situations and thus gain self-control.
 In theoretical terms, our models grow when we explain some events as related to relatively simple patterns already embodied in our models.

 Adding more categories to your classification system might seem to enrich it, but if it fragments or dissipates your attention, this will not improve your self-control.
-To do that, your new way of sorting the world into types will have to facilitate an appropriate response better than your old way.
+To do that, your new way of sorting the world into types of occasions will have to facilitate appropriate responses better than your old way.
 The modified model is likely to work better if it changes your conceptual toolbox rather than adding to it.
-Since there are pragmatic limits on the size of this toolbox, new tools need to replace, reorganize or renovate the old instead of accumulating.
+Since there are pragmatic limits on the size of this “toolbox,” new tools need to replace, reorganize or renovate the old instead of accumulating.
 When the tools fit the task better than before, the situation appears simpler because we have a better “handle” on it.

 In any scientific hypothesis, then, simplicity is highly desirable.
 But in the empirical sciences, the typical method of testing a theoretical model is to investigate one system or one process at a time, in isolation from the rest of the ambience.
 Likewise, in everyday learning and informal or preconscious modeling, we always have to resolve the tension between the ideal model (which is single, simple and whole) and the ideal method (which analyzes the universe into clearly defined parts and makes many observations of their many interactions).
 And in order to make more formal sense of this, we have to arrange the part/whole relationships into hierarchies …